carolineeeeeee/DecompoVision/doc/source/proofs.rst

 Task Decomposition
 ******************

-In this page, we first provide the proof for the metric decomposition used in the paper, and we explain how to decompose compound evaluation metrics.
+In this page, we first provide the proof for the metric decomposition used in the paper, and we explain how to decompose complex metrics.

 Metric Decomposition